ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 | `%FASTCGI_PASS%`        | `unix:/var/run/php-fpm.sock`   |
 | `%BINARY_DATA_HANDLER%` | empty string <!-- or `dfs` --> |

-Because of path resolution inside DDEV's Nginx, one last replacement must be done: `ibexa_params.d` must be replaced with `sites-enabled/ibexa_params.d`.
+Because of path resolution inside DDEV's Nginx, you must replace one more thing: `ibexa_params.d` with `sites-enabled/ibexa_params.d`.

-For example, it can be done with `sed`:
+You can, for example, do it with `sed`:

 ```bash
 sed -i 's/%PORT%/80/' .ddev/nginx_full/ibexa.conf;